Brandon Jenner Shares That His Daughter Enjoys Spending Time With Brother Brody’s Boo, Josie Canseco

-Brando. “n Jenner recently shared that his brother Brody’s girlfriend Josie Canseco is already warming up to several members of the Jenner family.
+Brandon Jenner recently shared that his brother Brody’s girlfriend Josie Canseco is already warming up to several members of the Jenner family.

 The singer recently spoke to Us Weekly about his thoughts on Brody’s new relationship with the model.
 He shared that, not only does he approve of Josie, but his daughter, Eva, is also a fan of the model.
 He said that Josie has recently met his daughter, who he shares with ex-wife Leah Felder.
 He said that he was pleased with how Josie interacted with his daughter upon their first meeting.